emainas/biliresp/docs/workflows/dipole-cross-validation.md

 # Dipole Cross-Validation

-`dipole.three_dipoles_for_frame` compares three sets of dipole moments for a selected frame of a RESP run:
+The helper implemented in `scripts/print_dipoles.py` (and mirrored inside `tests/test_dipole.py`) compares three sets of dipole moments for a selected frame of a RESP run:

 1. **QM dipole** reported directly by TeraChem.
 2. **TeraChem dipole** reconstructed from the ESP-unrestrained charges written in `resp.out`.